mvtab/aurx/README.md

 ## Motivation
 This script strides to be a lightweight AUR helper that takes on AUR-related tasks and nothing more.
 It also offers the freedom to manipulate and keep track of all kinds of sources: self maintained or online ones.
-Running interactively in container contexts should also be not only possible, but also comfortable, if all the required binaries are there.

 ## Installation
 ```